hli1221/imagefusion_Infrared_visible_latlrr/README.md

 ## Latent LRR parts
 Thr Latent LRR method is proposed by Guangcan Liu in 2011.

-Liu G, Yan S. Latent Low-Rank Representation for subspace segmentation and feature extraction[C] International Conference on Computer Vision.
-IEEE Computer Society, 2011:1615-1622.
+"Liu G, Yan S. Latent Low-Rank Representation for subspace segmentation and feature extraction[C] International Conference on Computer Vision.
+IEEE Computer Society, 2011:1615-1622."

 And we just use this method in our paper without change.